 Start your voyage in Winter Park with a chairlift ride to 10,700 feet above sea level.
 Once the snow melts, Colorado’s longest continually operated ski resort becomes a summer playground, and the swift Zephyr Express lift will take you from the base area to mountaintop views of the Continental Divide and the Fraser Valley in just six minutes.

 Downhill bikers flock to the award-winning resort for its ramps, jumps and top-to-bottom terrain, while the alpine slide sends summer sledders down the mountain on more than 3,000 feet of bobsled-like track.
 The adventure continues with a climbing wall, 18 holes of mini-golf, bungee trampolines and a human maze, along with an events calendar chock full of music and beer festivals, a chili cook-off and kid-friendly outdoor movie nights.
+The town of Winter Park also bustles year-round; don’t miss the free summertime concerts at Hideaway Park downtown.

 In the afternoon, go north to the laid-back county seat of Grand Lake, where hints of the village’s Western character are revealed in its historic boardwalks and hitching posts outside shops and restaurants.